 Access to New Audiences and Funding

 Not everyone has access to banks.
 But anyone who has access to the internet can feasibly also access cryptocurrency.
+Blockchain.com, for example, has become one of the most popular platforms to invest in cryptocurrencies because it’s available to consumers in nearly 200 countries around the world.
 That accessibility is already giving rise to startups being funded by cryptocurrency, allowing new companies to emerge from crowdfunding, and providing the opportunity to people around the world who might not otherwise have investors.

 Lower Fees and Processing Times for Networks